-Senator PACKWOOD.
-It will be included at the start of the hearings.
+Senator Packwood.
+It will be included at the start of the hearıngs concerned about essentially deal with the question of equity.

 Senator Roth.
 Mr. Chairman, I would like to make just two or three comments and then ask my good friend two or three questions.